-When selecting Specific continuous reports, each usage increase is compared to the normal usage pattern as learned from the same data view as the increase was observed in.
+- When selecting Specific continuous reports, each usage increase is compared to the normal usage pattern.
+The pattern is learned from the same data view as the increase was observed in.

-Selecting Users will ignore the association of application usage with IP addresses if there is any.
+Selecting Users ignores the association of application usage with IP addresses.

-Selecting IP addresses will ignore the association of application usage with users if there is any.
+Selecting IP addresses ignores the association of application usage with users.

-Selecting Users and IP addresses (default) will consider both associations, but may produce duplicate alerts when there is a tight correspondence between users and IP addresses.
+Selecting Users and IP addresses (default) considers both associations, but may produce duplicate alerts when there is a tight correspondence between users and IP addresses.

-- Trigger alerts only for suspicious activities occurring after date – any increase in application usage before the selected date will be ignored.
-However, activity from before the selected date will be learned for the purpose of establishing the normal usage pattern.
+Trigger alerts only for suspicious activities occurring after date – Any increase in application usage before the selected date is ignored.
+However, activity from before the selected date is learned to establish the normal usage pattern.

 The Select anomaly detection sensitivity slider – Trigger alerts for the top X anomalous activities per 1,000 users per week.
-The alerts will be triggered for the activities with the highest risk.
+The alerts are triggered for the activities with the highest risk.

-You can also select the option to Use your organization's default settings, which fills in the Daily alert limit, email, and text message settings from your organization's default settings.
+You can also select the option to Use your organization's default settings.
+This option fills in the Daily alert limit, email, and text message settings from your organization's default settings.
 To set the default, fill out the Alert configuration settings and click Save these alert settings as the default for your organization.

-Like with all policies, you can Edit, Disable and Enable the policy by clicking the three dots at the end of the row in the Policies page.
-By default, when you create a policy it is enabled.
+Like with all policies, you can Edit, Disable, and Enable the policy by clicking the three dots at the end of the row in the Policies page.
+By default, when you create a policy it's enabled.